About campaigns

 Choose the "cooling down" lifecycle status.

-Then update the name of the recipient group.
+Then update the name of the treatment group.
 In this example, it’s “CoolingDown_Socks”.
 This is part of the filename that you will see in the application to which you send this sub-audience.
 For example: “Churn_HighValue_Early_CoolingDown_Socks”.

 A sub-audience for customers with a cooling down lifecycle status.